Samurai Warriors: Differences from Dynasty Warriors series

 Each of these categories is given a rank (from lowest to highest: E, D, C, B, A, S) depending on the player's performance, and then the player is given an overall rank.
 The higher the rank and the harder the difficulty setting of the game, the more the player's character attributes will increase.
 In addition to the growth of the character's stats, Skill Points are also awarded.
 Skill Points are used to buy skills through a skill tree that enhance the character's abilities.

 Samurai Warriors introduces an in-battle mission system.
 Each stage has a number of missions which become available depending on which character the player is controlling and the success or failure of previous missions.
 Missions include eliminating specific enemy officers, launching sneak attacks on enemy bases or thwarting the plans of the enemy.
 Success in these missions can be crucial to the outcome of many battles as failure often results in a massive loss of morale to the player's forces.
-It will also determine the path that will be carved out for the next stage if there is a split route.
-However one can choose which path to take if both routes had been opened.
+It will also determine the path that will be carved out for the next stage if there is a split route, but one can choose which path to take if both routes had been opened.